-Ukraine has rather low import duties for agricultural and food products.
-However, market access is often complicated by technical barriers.
-Some of those technical barriers were introduced through Ukraine's ongoing work to "approximate" European Union (EU) regulations under the Deep and Comprehensive Free Trade Agreement (DCFTA).
-Despite these developments, many U.S. industries maintain rather broad market access to the Ukrainian market.
+Ukraine has comparatively low import duties for agricultural and food products.
+However, market access for U.S. products is often complicated by technical barriers.
+Some of those technical barriers were introduced through Ukraine's ongoing work to "approximate" European Union (EU) regulations under the Deep and Comprehensive Free Trade Area agreement (DCFTA).
+Despite these developments, many U.S. industries maintain a rather broad market access to the Ukrainian market utilizing previously negotiated market access terms.
+These terms are expected to remain in place for the duration of Ukraine's EU legal approximation program.
 Competition with EU producers, which enjoy a free trade regime and negligible technical barriers to trade, is the largest trade obstacle.

-Through 2023, Ukraine is expected to continue its food safety and technical access modifications in an attempt to align with EU norms and standards.
+Although the regulatory change process has stalled during the war, in the future Ukraine is expected to continue its food safety and technical access modifications to align with EU norms and food industry standards.
 In the short run, those modifications are not expected to create prohibitive trade barriers for U.S. products, but in the long run, market access for non-EU-approved U.S. exporters may become more complicated.
-The vast majority of remaining modifications are expected to be adopted in 2021 and 2022.
+Ukraine's imports from the U.S. are quite diversified.
+Ukraine imports sunflower and vegetable seeds, Alaskan fish and roe, edible nuts, animal feeds, beef, tobacco products, and food ingredients.
+Basic products and ingredients are expected to meet few trade barriers, while the export of the high-value-added products might become problematic as Ukraine adapts to EU regulations over time.